impin0/algorithms-2025/4_Abstract_Data_Types/README.md

 ### Introducction to ADT
 **What are Abstract Data Types (ADT)?**
 An ADT is a data type (set of values and collection of operations on those values) that is accessed *only* through an *interface*.
-We refer to a program that uses an ADT as a *client*, and a program that specifies the data type as an *implementation*
+The part of the program that uses the ADT is referred as *client*, and the part that specifies the data type is the *implementation*

 **Why they are important?**
 Because they allow us to build programs that use *high-level abstractions*, by separating the conceptual transformation that our programs perform on our data from any particular data-structure representation and algorithm implementation.
 In addition ADTs: